What Is Computed Tomography (CT)?

 Howard Mann, MBBCh, is a professor in the Department of Radiology.
 He is also a member of the thoracic Interdisciplinary Cancer Program at Huntsman Cancer Hospital.
 Mann received his advanced degree from the University of the Witwatersrand in Johannesburg, South Africa.
 After completing his residency in diagnostic radiology at Wilmington Medical C...
 Read More

 Matthew Morgan, MD, MS, is a board-certified radiologist specializing in breast imaging.
 His focus is the early detection of breast cancer through mammography, ultrasound, and MRI in both average and high-risk women.
-Dr. Morgan has extensive experience in advanced imaging technques including 3D mammography (tomosynthesis) and MRI.
-His research i...
+Dr. Morgan has extensive experience in advanced imaging techniques including 3D mammography (tomosynthesis) and MRI.
+Patient comfort...
 Read More

 Dr. Morrell bridges the gap between technical research on new methods of magnetic resonance imaging (MRI) and real world patient care in the clinical practice of radiology.
 He completed a PhD degree at Stanford University in Electrical Engineering, where his research focused on new methods of MRI.
 He also completed medical school at Stanford and...
 Read More

 Kathryn Morton, MD, is a professor in the Department of Radiology at the University of Utah School of Medicine.
 Morton received her medical degree from the University of Utah, followed by an internship in Pediatrics at the University of North Carolina at Chapel Hill and residencies in Radiology and Nuclear Medicine at the University of Utah....
 Read More